-IKEA is a world-renowned company that deals in selling ready-to-assemble furniture, houseware and kitchen sets.
+IKEA is an international company that deals in selling ready-to-assemble furniture, housewares, and kitchen sets.
 It is now known all over the world for its retailing of home furnishing products.
 Along with that, IKEA also retails for Consumer Electronics, Furniture, Retail, Shopping, Smart Home.
-IKEA had a global revenue of 38.8 billion Euros in 2018.
+IKEA had global revenue of 38.8 billion Euros in 2018.

 A Brief History of IKEA

-IKEA was started by a 17-year-old teenager, Ingvar Kamprad.
+IKEA was started by a 17-year-old teenager, Ingvar Kamprad, in 1943.
 He was born in Småland in southern Sweden.
-He started IKEA in 1943 when Ingvar Kamprad was working as a carpenter.
-At first, the company sold only pens, wallets and jewellery.
-The main motto was to serve customers products at an economical price.
+He started IKEA he was working as a carpenter.
+In the introductory years, the company sold only pens, wallets, and jewellery.
+The main motto was to serve customers, products at an economical price.
 In 1948, IKEA also started retailing in furniture.
 Since then, it has been its chief business.
-Now IKEA is a multinational brand.
-IKEA has its headquarters located in the European Union (EU)
+Now, IKEA is a multinational brand.
+IKEA has its headquarters in the European Union (EU).

 The flow chart describes the growth trajectory that IKEA adopted since its inception.

-IKEA saw rapid growth when it landed into markets of other developed countries such as the U.S, Italy, etc. Currently, IKEA has a presence in 500stores and has 15 million members.
+IKEA saw rapid growth when it landed into markets of other developed countries such as the U.S, Italy.
+Currently, IKEA has a presence in 500 stores, and has 15 million members.

 Business Model of IKEA